meeththakkar/python-tutorial/tutorial-programms/advanced-tutorials-code/README.md

 - Networking
-- TCP ( run TCP Server first then tcp client. enter the text to send it to server on client, enter "q" to exit )
+- TCP ( run TCP Server first then tcp client. enter the text to send it to server on client, enter "q" to exit ) tcpClient.py tcpServer.py
-- tcpClient.py
-- tcpServer.py

-- TCP ( run UDP Server first then UDP client. enter the text to send it to server on client, enter "q" to exit )
+-- UDP ( run UDP Server first then UDP client. enter the text to send it to server on client, enter "q" to exit ) udpClient.py udpServer.py
-- udpClient.py
-- udpServer.py